 Will Costs be a Factor to your Decision?

-It’s known that cremation is costlier compared to the traditional in-ground burial services.
-Get prices from various funeral parlors and see if they have a memorial ceremony included in their packages.
+It’s known that cremation is costlier compared to traditional in-ground burial services.
+Get prices from various funeral parlors and see if they have a memorial ceremony in their packages.
 Prices can vary from one state to another.
 Even in your locality, the entire price package will still depend on your provider, so it really pays to shop around.
-Choose a portfolio and complete packages of services that you want, and make sure to allocate accordingly.
+Choose a portfolio and complete packages of services you want, and make sure to allocate accordingly.